FAQ

 Roadbook/section access: By default, all competitors will be able to register for the event but they will not get access to any sections/roadbooks.
 The organizer will be able to control when and who gets access to the section (roadbook).

 Organizer will have to set a "start time" for each competitor individually (for each section).
-The roadbook becomes available 20 minutes before the competitor’s start time.
+The roadbook becomes available 20 minutes (configured by the event organizer) before the competitor’s start time.
 12 hours after the start time roadbook access will be removed.

 For example, if you set the start time for competitor #10 at 25.11.2023 10:25, then he will get access to the roadbook at 25.11.2023 10:05 (20 minutes before his planned start time).